jswymer/mydoctest/articles/ui-how-use-allocation-keys-general-journals.md

   * To create a new batch, choose the **New** action, and go to the next step.
   * To change the allocations of an existing journal, select the journal and go to step 7.
 4. In the **Name** field, enter a name for the batch, such as CLEANING.
 In the **Description** field, enter a description, such as Cleaning Expenses Journal.
-5. When you are done, close the window.
+5. When you are done, close the window..
 A new, empty recurring journal opens.
-6. Fill in the fields in the line.
+6. Fill in the fields on the line.
 7. Choose the **Allocations** action.
 8. Add a line for each allocation.
 You must fill in either the **Allocation %**, **Allocation Quantity**, or **Amount** field.
 You must also fill in the **Account No.** field and, if you are allocating the transaction among global dimensions, the global dimension fields.
 9. If you enter a percentage on a line, the amount in the **Amount** field is calculated automatically.
 These amounts have the opposite sign from the total amount in the **Amount** field in the recurring journal.